BKreilinger/duckies-and-fishies/README.md

 This project was developed and tested on the following devices:

 * MacBook Air (M1, 2020)
-  * Chip: Apple M1, Arm architecture
+  * Chip: Apple M1, arm architecture
   * RAM: 8 GB
   * macOS Monterey, version 12.1